Any share changes must be submitted to lucsa@theurbancanopy.org by Monday at noon!!!

 Storage Tip - You can freeze your eggs to make them last longer.
 Crack and scramble in a container, or crack whole into oiled muffin tins, and keep frozen for up to 6 months.

-Sauerkraut - The Urban Canopy (Garfield Park, Chicago, IL)
+Fennel - The Urban Canopy (Auburn Gresham, Chicago, IL)

 Substitutions